open-telemetry/opentelemetry-specification/specification/tracing-api.md

 There should be no parameters.

-Returns the a default `Span` that does nothing and has an invalid `SpanContext` if no `Span` is associated with the current context, otherwise the current `Span` from the context.
+Returns the default `Span` that does nothing and has an invalid `SpanContext` if no `Span` is associated with the current context, otherwise the current `Span` from the context.

 #### `WithSpan`: enters the scope of code where the given `Span` is in the current context.